-A greater amount of attention must be paid to this historical district of the city to provide the required conditions for keeping it a residential area with people living in it, – Siamak Moqaddam said after visiting the old texture of a Shiraz district.
+A greater amount of attention must be paid to the city’s historical core to provide the required conditions for keeping it a residential area with people living in it, – Siamak Moqaddam said after visiting the old texture of a Shiraz district.

-Using the past experience and benefitting from the peopleˈs participation we can achieve a good amount of success in preserving the tourism attractions of Shiraz, – said Moqaddam.
+Using the past experience and benefitting from the peopleˈs participation we can achieve a good amount of success in preserving the tourist attractions of Shiraz, – said Moqaddam.

 He said that in order to achieve that objective public training of that districtˈs residents is necessary.

 The head of Fars Province Old Textures Office, too, said in the meeting with the head of the UNHSP Office in Iran that the issue of strengthening the old textures of Shiraz has been in the agenda as a high priority ever since the year 2000.